-With the layout of the zoo being one main path rather than a full circle the train can be a GREAT way to minimize walking at the end of your day!
+With the layout of the zoo being one main path rather than a full circle, utilizing the Jacksonville Zoo train schedule can be a GREAT way to minimize walking at the end of your day!

 The train ride itself takes around 20 minutes to go the entire pathway through the zoo.
 It is also not anything super noteworthy or exciting.
 It’s a nice break for a snack but the ride itself isn’t seeing anything different than you see walking to the exhibits.

 The animal feeding experiences we personally were able to take part in were feeding the giraffes at the giraffe overlook.
 There is also a bird aviary area with the option to feed the birds as well.
 It is unclear via the Jacksonville Zoo website whether or not other animal feeding experiences are offered at the zoo at this time beyond the giraffes and birds but we did enjoy the giraffee experience!